kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE Switched back to my malloc for now
 MAYBE TODO New malloc that only ever adds to memory with a simple forward pointer

-TODO BUG 'ga' word has an issue with detecting the random number.
+DONE.
+Fault in STR2NUM word.
+BUG 'ga' word has an issue with detecting the random number.
 Is it the logic checks?